memudualimatou/AdmissionApp2/README.md

 ![capture1](https://github.com/memudualimatou/AdmissionApp2/blob/main/image1.jpg)

 <br>
-This is the landing page of deepstqck-ui.
-It is composed of two sections, the parameter section constructed to manipulate the image as wished and the main page which displayed the results.
+This is the landing page of deepstack-ui.
+It is composed of two sections, the parameter section constructed to manipulate the image as wished and the main page which displayed the output results.

 The parameter is composed of 3 parts:
 1. **Confidence**  : this is used to set the treshold of the each object prediction percentage (confidence).
-2. **ROI** : the Region of Interest is used to select a specific part of the image on ehich the detection will run
+2. **ROI** : the Region of Interest is used to select a specific part of the image on which the detection will run.
-3. **Object Selection** : This is allows the user to choose the type of object to extract in the image.
+3. **Object Selection** : This allows the user to choose the type of object to extract in the image.

 ![capture](https://github.com/memudualimatou/AdmissionApp2/blob/main/Capture002.PNG)